Opportunities and support

 The Research Administration System (RAS) project will integrate more than 100 forms—including the Funding Application Approval Form (FAAF)—animal and human ethics, contracts and internal grants (and all the associated attachments), with reviews and approvals happening within RAS.

 The project began in 2018, with identification of the need to move to an improved business workflow for research administration, that will meet the needs of PIs as well as those reviewing and approving proposals.
-Phase 1 includes Human Ethics (Fort Garry) with a targeted early 2021 launch.
+Phase 1 includes Human Ethics (Fort Garry) with a targeted Spring 2021 launch.